rish-16/OpenAI-Problems/README.md

 # Dependencies
 Using `pip` to install packages and modules:

-`pip install gym tensorflow numpy tflearn collections statistics random universe`
+`pip install gym tensorflow numpy tflearn statistics universe`

 For more information on `pip` visit the [pip website](https://pypi.python.org/pypi/pip).